-- Diabetes

-- Chronic Obstructive Pulmonary Disease (COPD)

-- Behavioral Health Conditions

-Services that are covered for you What you must pay when you get these services Health and wellness education programs (continued) Stroke Prevention Program - offered to members who have health conditions that put them at higher risk for stroke.
+- Tele-monitoring Services to improve member quality of life and empower members to work with their physicians and other care providers to better manage their care.
+Enrollees diagnosed with any of the conditions below may be eligible: - Heart Failure - o Diabetes - Chronic Obstructive Pulmonary Disease (COPD) - Hypertension - Stroke Prevention Program offered to members who have health conditions that put them at higher risk for stroke.
 A disease management Registered Nurse is available to provide education and resources on stroke prevention/stroke recovery to assist our members.
-We also offer a support group that meets once a month.
-24 Hour Nursing Hotline (330) 363-7600 or 1-855-409-6448 In-Home Safety Assessment - evaluates your home for potential safety concerns.
+We also offer a support group that meets once a month. - Behavioral health program this program provides support, education and resources for members with conditions such as depression, bipolar disorder, and substance use disorder. - 24 Hour Nursing Hotline (330) 363-7600 or 1-855-409-6448 - In-Home Safety Assessment evaluates your home for potential safety concerns.
 For example: proper lighting, fall hazards, and grab bars.
-This assessment is only available in our service area with our contracted network.
-The Silver&amp;Fit® Healthy Aging and Exercise Program As a Silver&amp;Fit member, you have the following options available at no cost to you: Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested digital workout videos.
-Digital Workouts: You can view on-demand videos through the website's and mobile app's digital workout library, including Silver&amp;Fit Signature Series Classes®.
-Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program.
+This assessment is only available in our service area with our contracted network. - The Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options available at no cost to you: - o Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program.
+You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
 Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
-Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories.
-Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy habit goals including articles, videos, live- streaming classes, and meetups.